ROBMYERS1856/University-of-Minnesota-/week9/Week9_homework.md

     * Address: 104.156.250.80

     * Non-authoritative answer:
-    * Theforce.net	canonical name = resistance.theforce.net.
+    * resistance.theforce.net	canonical name = theforce.net.
     * Name:	theforce.net
     * Address: 104.156.250.80

+# Mission 4

+### Confirm the DNS records for princessleia.site.

+### Document how you would fix the DNS record to prevent this issue from happening again.